FenrisAkashi/ForbisWebsite/Readme.md

 Resize images at: https://resizeimage.net/

-home.html (main/landing page): Needs the quote button pop up form to actually submit an email. about.html: Needs the quote button working services.html: Done unless services need to be changed or added. gallery.html: Just needs all of the images resized to fit properly.
+home.html (main/landing page): Needs the quote button pop up form to actually submit an email. about.html: Needs the quote button pop up form to actually submit an email. services.html: Done unless services need to be changed or added. gallery.html: Just needs all of the images resized to fit properly.
 Largest square proportions and then resize to 500 x 500 pixels. reviews.html: Google reviews embeded using elfsight.
-Need to discuss options w/Forbis. contact.html: Need quote button to work.
+Need to discuss options w/Forbis. contact.html: Needs the quote button pop up form to actually submit an email.

+Need to check all pages and functions on other browsers, and if possible on mobile devices.

 Perhaps add his logo to all of the pages.